qfb.h – binary quadratic forms

 Introduction

 This module contains functionality for creating, listing and reducing binary quadratic forms.
-A qfb struct consists of three fmpz_t s, \(a\), \(b\) and \(c\), and basic algorithms for operations such as reduction, composition and enumerating are inplemented and described below.
+A qfb struct consists of three fmpz_t s, \(a\), \(b\) and \(c\), and basic algorithms for operations such as reduction, composition and enumerating are implemented and described below.

 Currently the code only works for definite binary quadratic forms.